 Older children will have more of an understanding about emotions and may respond directly to emotional changes in a parent.
 They may reciprocate happiness or sadness, or shout back if the parent gets angry.

-It might help the child if you share some anger managing techniques with them in simplified language from the Headway factsheet Managing anger: tips for families, friends and carers.
+It might help the child if you share some anger management techniques with them in simplified language.

 As older children are more sensitive to emotions, their parent’s emotional changes might have an impact on their own personal emotional wellbeing.
 It is therefore important to ask the child how they are coping on a regular basis, and to find out if they need any support.